Neal Cassady: Early years

 Cassady was born to Maude Jean (Scheuer) and Neal Marshall Cassady in Salt Lake City, Utah.
 His mother died when he was 10, and he was raised by his alcoholic father in Denver, Colorado.
 Cassady spent much of his youth either living on the streets of skid row, with his father, or in reform school.

 As a youth, Cassady was repeatedly involved in petty crime.
 He was arrested for car theft when he was 14, for shoplifting and car theft when he was 15, and for car theft and fencing stolen property when he was 16.

 In 1941, the 15-year-old Cassady met Justin W. Brierly, a prominent Denver educator.
 Brierly was well known as a mentor of promising young men and was impressed by Cassady's intelligence.
 Over the next few years, Brierly helped admit Cassady to East High School where he taught Cassady as a student, encouraged and supervised his reading, and found employment for him.
 Cassady continued his criminal activities, and he was arrested repeatedly from 1942 to 1944; on at least one of these occasions, he was released by law enforcement into Brierly's safekeeping.
 In June 1944, Cassady was arrested for possession of stolen goods and served 11 months of a one-year prison sentence.
 Brierly and he actively exchanged letters during this period, even through Cassady's intermittent incarcerations; this correspondence represents Cassady's earliest group of surviving letters.
-Some authors have suggested that Brierly may have also been responsible for Cassady's first homosexual experience.
+Some authors have suggested that Brierly and Cassady may have had a sexual relationship.